 The Australian Football League's (AFL) Sporting Schools program is designed to introduce children to the game of AFL through fun, engaging and challenging games and activities, tailored to age groups and skill levels.

-The AFL is pleased to partner with the Australian Sports Commission (ASC) to deliver this $160 million Australian Government initiative to get more children playing more sport.
+The AFL is pleased to partner with Sport Australia to deliver this $200 million Australian Government initiative to get more children playing more sport.

 As the national sporting organisation (NSO) for Australian Rules football, we offer schools and coaches quality programs that encourage children to participate in this great sport.